This Fall Farro Salad is a plant-based grain bowl of textures and tastes that brings the essence of fall to your plate.

 - 2 tablespoons balsamic vinegar

-- 1 clove garlic, minced (or finely grated for a smoother texture)
+- 1 clove garlic minced (or finely grated for a smoother texture)

-- 1 teaspoon Dijon mustard (acts as an emulsifier and adds a bit of zing)
+- 1 teaspoon Dijon mustard

-- 1 tablespoon pure maple syrup
+- 1 tablespoon maple syrup

 - salt and freshly ground black pepper to taste